phaethonp/we-ai/readme.md

 **Investors Posting Project Requests:** Investors can use the platform to post requests for specific types of projects, such as sustainable housing or high-density residential buildings.
 Architects and contractors who specialize in these areas can then respond to these requests, leading to potential collaborations.

-<br><br>The platform's AI and data analytics capabilities can help architects, and clients optimize their proposals based on market trends and forecasts.
+<br>The platform's AI and data analytics capabilities can help architects, and clients optimize their proposals based on market trends and forecasts.

 ### Project Development Management Platform
 * AI-Powered Automated Project Management: